It's not exaggeration to say that there are few beaches as special as those in Scotland.

 Getting there: It's a 7-hour drive from Glasgow to the small village of Blairmore, where the 4-mile walk to the beach starts.
-This is as remote and unspoilt as it gets!
+This is about as remote and unspoilt as it gets!

 Talisker Bay, Skye

 Talisker Bay is another rugged and dramatic photographer's dream.
-The sand here is partly black from the local rock, and the cliffs on either side frame the wild seas.
+The sand here is partly black from the local rock, and cliffs on either side frame the wild seas.